MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 4. Open the file of the same name as the card ID with a text editor.
 5. Change the content of that file to `birds`

+IMPORTANT: the folder names must not contain whitespaces.
+Instead of 'great song' use something like 'great_song'.

 Now you have told the jukebox that every time the card with the ID `0594672283` is swiped across, play what's in the folder `birds`.
 Let's continue and make that folder and the audio files inside.

 ### Creating a new audio playlist for a new card